justinvdk/child-monitor/README.md

 The project is a fork of _Protect Baby Monitor_ which is declared as "on hiatus" by its developer.

-_Child Monitor_ works on Android 4.4 (KitKat) and newer, i.e. Android SDK 19.
+_Child Monitor_ works on Android 5.0 (Lollipop) and newer, i.e. Android SDK 21.

 The current version of _Child Monitor_ is rudimentary at best.
 It is capable of successfully advertising itself on the network, allows clients to connect,